GitbyteMaster/Reverie-Programming-Language/README.md

 # Why Reverie?
 The Reverie programming language comes with simple syntax and methods for development.
 It is open source for developers to modify into a shape of their choice.
 It is made in multiple formats to work with Windows, and Macintosh operating systems for more compatibility.
 # Installation
-Windows & Mac are still in development currently, but will be released in time.
+Both Mac & Windows variants of Reverie are located in the the same .zip file.
+Download Reverie [here.](https://github.com/GitbyteMaster/Reverie-Programming-Language/raw/main/Reverie-Lang.zip)

 ---
 ©GitbyteMasters / Zone Studios 2021-2022